zdravkov/kendo-docs/api/javascript/dataviz/drawing/surface.md

 The options to pass to the surface.

 #### Returns
-`kendo.dataviz.drawing.Surface` An implementation matching the browser capabilities or caller preference; undefined if none is available.
+`kendo.drawing.Surface` An implementation matching the browser capabilities or caller preference; undefined if none is available.

 ## Configuration